Pressure mounts on Hickenlooper, but Senate is no sure bet

 Texas and Montana are also much tougher Democratic targets than Colorado.
 While Gardner is widely recognized as a strong political talent and fundraiser, Colorado is treacherous terrain for a Republican.
 Gardner won the state by less than 2 percentage points in 2014.
 Hillary Clinton won it by 5 points in 2016 and Democrats swept all statewide races last year, winning the governor’s office by 11 percentage points.

 On Thursday, Hickenlooper preferred to talk about the tan Winnebago emblazoned with a purple campaign banner that he’s used to travel Iowa.
 “I think it makes you somehow of the people,” Hickenlooper said.
-“It’s funny, but when you get out of a Winnebago, people thing you’re more accessible than if you get out of a campaign bus or you get out of a plane, or even an SUV.”
+“It’s funny, but when you get out of a Winnebago, people think you’re more accessible than if you get out of a campaign bus or you get out of a plane, or even an SUV.”

 “There’s something about a Winnebago,” he added.
 “It could be a title for a movie.”